 Laetizia Navarro

-Maggie Hunter - TRA - Transformative change, reconnecting with nature and the role of Indigenous Peoples
+Rafaella Canessa - TRA - Transformative change, reconnecting with nature and the role of Indigenous Peoples

 This track covers sessions discussing transformative change and how we can achieve it.
 What does transformative change mean, what are important elements?
 What is people's relation to biodiversity and how can people reconnect with nature?
 What roles can Indigenous Peoples play in supporting/driving transformative change needed for a just and sustainable world?